-- 1. Greater amount of materials helping to signpost people to appropriate services are provided for and easily accessible.
-This also includes a need to improve the consistency of the provision of EasyRead materials and other accessible formats. - 2.
+- 1. Pharmacies in the M15 area need to provide facilities and resources which ensure compliance with the AIS. - 2.
 Training for pharmacy staff around the Accessible Information Standard (AIS) should be made available and provided on a regular basis. - 3.
 Investment should be made in resources to ensure that local pharmacies are in compliance with the AIS. - 4.
 These reviews should take place on a regular basis and in collaboration with the GMLPC and CQC.